 Me: TOTALLY YES!!!

-So, a few hours later, the onions come walking into the kitchen asking what smells so good.
-I wasn't sure how they were going to take to this because onions and stew don’t usually get along too well.
+So, a few hours later, the kids come walking into the kitchen asking what smells so good.
+I wasn't sure how they were going to take to this because my kids and stew don’t usually get along too well.

-I served this with a pan of cornbread.
+I served this with a pan of Skillet Cornbread.
 We all put chunks of the cornbread in our bowls and let it just soak up all the goodness.
-I’ll post my recipe at the bottom if you need one!

 Tuscan Chicken Stew